Emurgo/yoroi-frontend/README.md

  You can get free testnet coins from public Faucet: [https://testnet.iohkdev.io/cardano/byron/faucet/](https://testnet.iohkdev.io/cardano/byron/faucet/).

  Note that testnet addresses look different from regular mainnet addresses.
-This is an intentional feature of "addresses segregation", mainnet addresses don't work on testnet and will be rejected by the Faucet and by core nodes.
+This is an intentional feature of "address segregation", mainnet addresses don't work on testnet and will be rejected by the Faucet and by core nodes.

 ## Run Yoroi Chrome extension